rsyncOSX/RsyncUIdocs/content/about.md

 Learning is very important for me.
 Learning is important to keep your mind sharp.
 I have a masters degree in computing science, but I am **not a professional developer**.
 I did my master degree in the days when Linux was released in 1991 and Internet became a public service.
 And a few years ahead of that, in 1989, the Web was invented at Cern.

 For the moment I am a senior advicer at a university.
 I will, early in 2022 at the age of 62, retire from work.
 I am also so lucky to be a granddad.
-I am also of the opinion of to have a hobby which require learning new stuff is very important after retirement.
+I am also of the opinion of to have a hobby which require learning is important after retirement.

 RsyncOSX and RsyncUI is not a professional software.
-There is only one developer, me, and I am doing what I can to keep RsyncUI as stable and userfriendly as possible.
-I am not a UI designer and some user might find the UI of RsyncUI complicated and less userfriendly.
+There is only one developer, me, and I am doing what I can to keep the applications as stable and userfriendly as possible.
+I am not a UI designer and some user might find the UI complicated and less userfriendly.

 The development of RsyncOSX and RsyncUI will continue to be one of my prioritized hobbies.
 A long as there are users of it I will continue developing.
 If you like using RsyncOSX or RsyncUI please consider giving me a star on the GitHub repository.
 Every single star is a motivation for me to continue developing and keep the apps updated for the latest version of macOS.